Home/Breast Procedures/Breast Reconstruction

 Who Is A Candidate?

 Women who have had, or are having, a mastectomy are possible candidates for a breast reconstruction.
 Dr Layt works with Breast Cancer Surgeons and General Surgeons and will evaluate each persons individual situation in order to recommend the best possible reconstruction to undertake.
 Breast Cancer is a complex situation and in certain cases, the reconstruction may be required to be undertaken after a period of time after the initial surgery and treatments.
 In other cases, a reconstruction may be suitable at the time of mastectomy.
-Dr Layt will explain the various procedures to you and make a recommendation as to what is your best option.
+Dr Craig Layt will explain the various procedures to you and make a recommendation as to what is your best option.
 Pre and post operative considerations are quite different depending on the procedure.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified practitioner.